RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 :::info Don't go away !
-You've just deployed the heart of REGARDS, but many REGARDS microservices are still missing...
+You have just deployed the core of REGARDS, but many REGARDS microservices are still missing...
-**Click on the link Introduction just below**, you'll discover how to customize your inventory to improve your deployment.
+**Click on the link Introduction just below**, you will discover how to customize your inventory to improve your deployment.
 :::